ctrl-alt-del/devenv/README.md

 ## LAMP
 LAMP referes to a software bundle including Linux Apache MySQL PHP.
-You can learn more about its overview in [here](https://help.ubuntu.com/14.04/serverguide/lamp-overview.html).
+You can learn more about it on its [server guide](https://help.ubuntu.com/14.04/serverguide/lamp-overview.html) or [wiki](https://help.ubuntu.com/community/ApacheMySQLPHP).

 * [**Ubuntu**](#lamp-on-ubuntu)
 * [**Fedora**](#lamp-on-fedora)